 After checking it our Vault Manager places the bullion in the vault.
 We are then sent a new bar list, upon receipt of which the newly received gold forms part of our official bullion inventory.

 We add the delivered fine gold content against our own trading account in our BullionVault property records.
 Once it is in our inventory we can sell it to gold buyers via the order board.

 Along with all other BullionVault users we can offer it for sale on the BullionVault exchange.
 Quite often we offer the cheapest gold, and when customers buy our bullion the net effect is an inflow of bullion into private hands in the BullionVault marketplace.

 Whether or not customers compete in offering bullion prices is entirely a matter for them, but it is important that they can.
 Anyone who wants to sell (which could include you as soon as you have bought) can offer new buyers a price slightly cheaper than ours.
 Then rather than buying gold from us customers will be buying it from another customer who happens to offer the cheapest bullion.

 It is this dynamism in an open market which produces highly competitive pricing for all participants.

-Orders at the daily price set at the London Fix are slightly different.
+Orders at the Daily Price are slightly different.
 Settlement occurs two working days after processing.
 This allows us to receive delivery of additional bullion from the professional markets, if needed.

 As with any other BullionVault transaction, the resources used to initiate an order will be reserved, but will not be deducted from your account until settlement is complete.